-9 Kathryn Hodge
+Kathryn Hodge

-Stated she had the Planning Board meeting minutes from October, and at that point, the Planning 11 from the minutes: "The Planning Board consensus was to send such a letter.
-Michael Redding asked 13 whether the Board should do the same for Webster Green.
-Tim Thompson replied that this is a project 14 that would disturb the ground, whereas Webster Green is an existing development.
-Michael Redding 15 asked how data would help.
+Stated she had the Planning Board meeting minutes from October, and at that point, the Planning Board was aware of it, and were asked by NHDES to help them out/send them something.
+Reading from the minutes: "The Planning Board consensus was to send such a letter.
+Michael Redding asked whether the Board should do the same for Webster Green.
+Tim Thompson replied that this is a project that would disturb the ground, whereas Webster Green is an existing development.
+Michael Redding asked how data would help.
 Chairman Best said Flatley could decide not to build.
-The Planning 16 should do research before building.
-Tim Thompson said the letter would indicate the Board's concern 18 even though Flatley could build tomorrow.
+The Planning Board has no environmental regulations, but it can say it shares DES concerns and that the applicant should do research before building.
+Tim Thompson said the letter would indicate the Board's concern even though Flatley could build tomorrow.
 It is a symbolic gesture.
-Chairman Best did not want the 19
+Chairman Best did not want the Planning Board to be blamed if something showed up 20 years after it gave its approval.
+Tim Thompson will circulate a draft to discuss at the next meeting."